VenoMidas/TechMate/README.md

 _Duration: Two week sprint_

-An app designed to allow a user ("technician") to update their status, and admin ("dispatcher") to be able to view the status of all the "techncians."
+An app designed to allow a user ("technician") to update their status, and admin ("dispatcher") to be able to view the status of all the "technicians."

 [Deployed version of app on Heroku with Bit.io DB](https://morning-sands-43472.herokuapp.com/)